nesl/Heliot/README.md

   - Installation steps:

 - **Windows machine running Airsim**: Our goal is to setup a drone in AirSim having camera sensor.
-  - Skip this step, if virtual drone having camera as sensor is not needed.
   - Installation steps: Add Installation Steps.

 - **Ubuntu machine running Mininet**: